+Ordinarily, a student is granted admission to pursue a graduate degree in one field at a time.
+A student may be permitted to enroll concurrently in two different degree programs with approval of their advisors in both programs.
 There are several approved dual degree programs providing the opportunity for the student to pursue work toward two degrees simultaneously.
 These programs often involve the sharing of a limited and specified number of course credits between the two degrees.
-In all cases separate applications must be filed for each of the two degree programs.
+In all cases, separate applications must be filed for each of the two degree programs.

 To be admitted to regular status and to begin studies, an applicant must hold a baccalaureate from a regionally accredited college or university or present evidence of the equivalent.
-The applicant must submit official transcripts covering all previous work, undergraduate and graduate, which must be of at least the following quality: a cumulative grade point average of 3.0 for the entire undergraduate record, or 3.0 for the last two years of full-time coursework, or 3.5 GPA or higher in the entire final year to the Graduate School.
-The grade point average is computed on the basis of the following scale: “A” = 4.0, “B” = 3.0, “C” = 2.0, “D” = 1.0, “F” = 0.
+The applicant must submit official transcripts covering all previous work, undergraduate and graduate, which must be of at least the following quality: a cumulative grade point average of 3.0 for the entire undergraduate record, or 3.0 for the last two years of full-time coursework, or 3.5 GPA or higher in the entire final year of coursework prior to application to the Graduate School.
+The grade point average is computed on the following scale: “A” = 4.0, “B” = 3.0, “C” = 2.0, “D” = 1.0, “F” = 0.
 Applicants from international colleges and universities must meet equivalent standards of eligibility and are expected to submit official transcripts showing all work completed.
-All advanced post-baccalaureate coursework is considered, as well.
+All advanced post-baccalaureate coursework is considered as well.
 Failure to send transcripts from all educational institutions, regardless of whether or not a degree was received, may be grounds for cancellation of admission.

 Regular and Provisional Status

-International graduate applicants whose English language proficiency does not meet the minimum standard to qualify for regular admission may be admitted as Language-Conditional Students.
-The applicant will have 12 months to meet the language requirement by receiving a Certificate of English Proficiency from UCAELI (University of Connecticut English Language Institute) and/or receiving a passing English proficiency score.
+International graduate applicants whose English language proficiency does not meet the minimum standards necessary to qualify for regular admission may be admitted as Language-Conditional Students.
+Applicants will have 12 months to meet the language requirement by receiving a Certificate of English Proficiency from UCAELI (University of Connecticut American English Language Institute) and/or receiving a passing English proficiency score.

 Post-Baccalaureate and Certificate Programs

-University of Connecticut offers two types of certificate programs: graduate certificates and post-baccalaureate certificates.
+The University of Connecticut offers two types of certificate programs: graduate certificates and post-baccalaureate certificates.
 Graduate certificate programs consist entirely of graduate courses (those numbered 5000 or above).
 Post-baccalaureate certificate programs consist either entirely of undergraduate courses (those numbered 1000-4999) or of a mixture of undergraduate and graduate courses.
-To receive a certificate, students must first apply for admission to a certificate program through the Graduate School and must then satisfy the requirements of the certificate program to which they have been admitted.
+A certificate can be earned either as a “stand-alone” certificate (without simultaneous enrollment in a degree program) or while simultaneously pursuing a graduate degree.

-Admission of University Faculty and Staff
+Admission of University Faculty

 University of Connecticut faculty members who hold tenure or a rank higher than instructor leading to tenure ordinarily may not earn a graduate degree at this institution.
 Exceptions to this policy may be made by the Dean of the Graduate School, with the advice of the Executive Committee of the Graduate Faculty Council.